Run, Run, Run

 Lila nodded eagerly.
 "I've been practicing for weeks.
 I know I'll be great."
 Just thinking about the stage sent a rush of excitement through her.
 She could almost hear the applause, see her parents clapping, feel the music carrying her across the floor.

 Her birthday was only a week away.
-She will be thirteen—another year older, a step closer to being a grown-up.
-Maybe she’ll get a new dance outfit.
+She would be thirteen—another year older, a step closer to being a grown-up.
+Maybe she'd get a new dance outfit, something that would make her feel more confident about the changes happening to her body.
 She liked the idea of getting older, of having more choices, more freedom, like the big girls at her school.
+But sometimes she wished she could stay the same size forever—back when she didn't have to worry about whether her leotard made her look different than the other dancers.

 Closing her eyes, she imagined herself dancing—fluid and strong, gliding across the stage.
+In her mind, she moved with perfect grace, and nothing else mattered.
 It felt like everything had led to this moment.
 Tomorrow was going to be perfect.

 For now, it was just another evening in Brooklyn—Noah's laughter, the smell of dinner, the warmth of home.